TimoLob/AdventOfCode/2025/day07/README.md

 ## Part 2

-Very similar to part 1.
-Except lasers are stored in a vector as a struct with `position` and `universes`.
-Universes is the number of universes that can reach that position.
-Initially that vector is `{ position of S, 1}`.
-When part 1 would insert a laser into the HashSet, instead check if that laser already exists in the next Vec of lasers.
-If it does, add the current lasers universe count to that.
-If not, add the new laser with the current universe count to the new laser vector.
-Return the sum of universes in the final vector.
+Active lasers are represented by an array of size 150 (magic number since input is ~142 chars long).
+Each entry corresponds to the number of universes for the active laser at that index.
+Initially this array is empty except for a `1` at index S.

+1. For each line of splitters
+    - Create new laser array of 150 zeroes (`[0; 150]`)
+    - For each `(pos, universes)` in `lasers.enumerate()`
+        - Skip if `universes==0`
+        - Binary Search current line of splitters for a splitter at `pos`
+        - if splitter : `new_lasers[pos(+/-)1] += universes`
+        - if not : `new_lasers[pos] += universes` (Laser goes straight)
+    - active lasers := new lasers
+2. Sum active lasers

 ## Benchmark
-Part 2 faster than part 1.
-Probably because a vector is faster than a HashSet at this sample size.
-I could probably improve the performance even more with some kind of sorted data structure for the lasers (for both part 1 and 2).
-Currently part 1 relies on a HashSet to keep uniqueness, part 2 searches the whole vector for every insertion.
-Since the input is only ~140 chars long per line, I could also use a fixed size vector for instant lookup.
+Part 2 way faster than part 1 due to no hashing and instant lookput in the lasers data structure.

 ```
-Timer precision: 10 ns
+Timer precision: 32 ns
 day07_bench      fastest       │ slowest       │ median        │ mean          │ samples │ iters
-├─ bench_part_1  131.9 µs      │ 544.8 µs      │ 159.3 µs      │ 202 µs        │ 100     │ 100
+├─ bench_part_1  131.6 µs      │ 148.1 µs      │ 134.9 µs      │ 135.5 µs      │ 100     │ 100
-╰─ bench_part_2  101.3 µs      │ 127.5 µs      │ 104.4 µs      │ 105.9 µs      │ 100     │ 100
+╰─ bench_part_2  32.64 µs      │ 58.66 µs      │ 34.28 µs      │ 35.67 µs      │ 100     │ 100

 ```